You need a loan but keep getting denied: What now?

 Couple Applying For A Loan

-If you need a loan but keep getting denied, the first step you’ll need to take is to determine the reason why your loan application was declined.
-Personal loan applications can be declined for a variety of reasons.
+If you need a loan but keep getting denied, the first step is to understand why your applications are being declined.
+Personal loan applications can be rejected for a variety of reasons.

-Now it’s time to take a look at a few of the most common reasons an aspiring borrower may be disqualified for a loan.
+Now it’s time to look at a few of the most common reasons an aspiring borrower may be disqualified for a loan.

 • Must be 18 years of age or older